 - Try to describe in detail every activity you have undertaken over the last two years.
-Selecting a small number of different activities that you feel benefited you the most and writing about each one is a better approach (see previous example). - Send us evidence of all your CPD activities - we only need evidence to support that the activities you have written about have taken place. - Include evidence which is confidential or includes confidential information eg names of patients and clients.
+Selecting a small number of different activities that you feel benefited you the most and writing about each one is a better approach (see above). - Send us evidence of all your CPD activities we only need evidence to support that the activities you have written about have taken place. - Include evidence which is confidential or includes confidential information eg names of patients and clients.
 Please make sure that any confidential information is anonymised before you send it to us. - Include CVs.

-Audit results
+Audit Results

 In this section we give statistics for the outcome of the CPD audits for the fifteen professions we audited between June 2011 and March 2013.
-A summary of the overall results can be found at the bottom of this page.